+grounding of coffee beans amongst the chatter of people waiting on a rich, bold cup of coffee to get them through their work day.
+The overall compilation of noise morphs together like a soundtrack, creating the perfect mixtape to accompany my writing.
 As I sit at my corner table by the window, with a rich cup of coffee nestled next to my computer, I can hear the faint sound of music in the background.
 Sometimes it's upbeat pop music.
 Other times it's smooth jazz.
 Maybe it's classical.
 It doesn't matter to me; I'm not listening to it anyway.
-The combination of the music pairs with the natural sounds of the coffee shop and the chattering lips of the patrons around me, but I tune everything out into background noise and escape into my own world-well, most of the time.

-As I mentioned, it's sometimes a gamble walking into a coffee shop.
-When it's not busy, the music really stands out, and I'm focused on the song that's playing.
+The combination of the music paired with the natural sounds of the coffee shop and the chattering lips of the patrons around me, I tune everything out into background noise and escape into my own world-well, most of the time.
+As I mentioned, it sometimes is a gamble walking in to a coffee shop.
+Some days, when it's not busy, the music really stands out, and I'm focused on the song that's playing.
 Next thing I know, my fingers are dancing across my keys, typing to the beat of the music.
-Other times, I arrive at a coffee shop, and it's not busy.
-In fact, I am the only one there, staring at a blank, white screen.
-It's mocking my writer's block, but I have the upper hand: people watching.
+Other times I arrive at a coffee shop, and I am the only one there, staring at a blank, white screen.
+It's mocking my writer's block but I have the upper hand: people watching.
 During slower hours, I am forced to listen to the conversation and gossip the baristas are having with one another.

 I can hear them gossiping about their coworkers, and their cackling laughter pierces my ears.

 As more people begin to trickle in throughout the day, I am exposed to more conversation.

-At busy times, when the tables are close together and I am up close and personal with the people next to me, I am forced to listen to their conversation and gossip as well.
+At busy times, when tables are close together, and I am up close and personal with the people next to me, I am forced to listen to their conversation and gossip as well.
 Annoying?

 Yes.
 Inspirational?
 Also, yes.
 Their conversations do one of two things: they either buy me some time to think about what words are going to spew out onto my page, or maybe their demeanor and disposition will become an inspiration for a character in the story I am writing.

-Sometimes ideas just fall into my hands.
-I mean, what do you expect when you decide to have a business meeting with your counterpart, discussing everything you hate about each other in an effort to work better as a team?
+Sometimes, ideas just fall into my hands.
+I mean what do you expect when you decide to have a business meeting with your counterpart, discussing everything you hate about each other, in an effort to work better as a team?
 Or what about making a phone call, discussing your medical conditions with your doctor?
-And my personal favorite-overhearing a gossip session approximately two feet away from a stranger.
+And my personal favorite, overhearing a gossip session approximately two feet away from a stranger.